About Anthony Mays

 Do You Know This Author?
 Probably not, BUT YOU SHOULD.

-Somewhat of a renegade, independent author of fiction books and other short stories who uses the 'Halfway to' theme.
+Somewhat of a renegade and independent author of fiction books and other short stories who uses the 'Halfway to' theme.
 Readers of all genres are welcome to enjoy his work and invited to provide reviews and/or comments.

 Anthony's third novel, Halfway to the Truth, received the LiFE (Literature for Environment) Award for his use of electronic waste as its storyline.
 This fictional thriller moves the reader from the shipyards of Savannah, Georgia to a hazardous electronic waste site in the horn of Africa and explores its environmental and health impact.